xiento-sys/Xiento-s-Heavy-Serenade-Theme/README.md

 ---

 ## Final Remarks

-### About Heavy Serenade (Heavy Ver.) - Light Mode / Elegant White

-The reason I didn't post a showcase for this theme is that it's currently just a quick recolor of the Dark Mode theme.
-I don't personally use Light Mode, but once the Dark Mode layout is finalized, I'll revisit this to make changes that ~might just convert me to the light~ would make me and regular Light Mode users feel right at home.

-It still exists.
-It is still included in the initial release.
-It is just something that is not worth adertising yet.

 ### Change of Plans
 Originally, I planned to make this a 5-in-1 theme pack matching different NMIXX eras.
 Unfortunately, both the Sky Blue and Retro Gold firmware files have questionable naming errors when extracted via FlameOcean and OceanFlame, so I decided to drop that idea.
 Additionally, some of their firmware files are mixed up with each other.